dinuish94/trip-fare-calculator/README.md

 - Run `mvn test` inside root folder to run tests

+#### Automated tests

+- Run `TripFareProcessorTest`

 ### Assumptions

 - There cannot be a Tap Type 'OFF' record without an 'ON' record
 - csv data are ordered by timestamp
 - In incomplete trips, finished time and last stop is null
+- Cannot have 2 'ON' taps at the same stop

 ### Improvements
 - Improve to list the stop the fare is calculated against in incomplete trips.
+- Improve unit tests to include unhappy paths